 - 1.In the StackState UI Topology Perspective, select the component that you want to add an anomaly health check to.

-- 2.Click on the the + ADD button under the Health section in the component details pane on the right of the screen.
+- 2.Click the ADD NEW HEALTH CHECK button under Health in the right panel Selection details tab.

 - 4.Add the following arguments:

 - anomalyDirection - the direction the found anomaly must have for the check to go to a